The Fascinating Concepts of Advanced Gemini

 Blue Gemini

 Blue Gemini was both a spacecraft and a program conceived as a joint USAF/NASA project.
 The program’s purpose was to prepare Air Force astronauts to fly MOL missions by having them fly with NASA Gemini astronauts.
 After two joint flights, two Air Force astronauts would fly the missions together but still perform tasks for NASA.
-The spacecraft would have been the same regular old spacecraft the Gemini program actually wound up using in 1965, but Blue Gemini's paper lifespan only lasted six months.
+The spacecraft would have been the same regular spacecraft the Gemini program used for its twelve flights, but Blue Gemini's paper lifespan lasted only six months.

 Gemini B configuration for Blue Gemini at the McDonnell Douglas plant 1968 (McDonnell Douglas)